Elamite cuneiform: Syntax

 Elamite cuneiform is similar to that of Akkadian cuneiform except for a few unusual features.
 For example, the primary function of CVC glyphs was to indicate the two consonants rather than the syllable.
 Thus certain words used the glyphs for "tir" and "tar" interchangeably and the vowel was ignored.
 Occasionally, the vowel is acknowledged such that "tir" will be used in the context "ti-rV".
 Thus "ti-ra" might be written with the glyphs for "tir" and "a" or "ti" and "ra".

 Elamite cuneiform allows for a lot of freedom when constructing syllables.
 For example, CVC syllables are sometimes represented by using a CV and VC glyph.
 The vowel in the second glyph is irrelevant so "sa-ad" and "sa-ud" are equivalent.
-Additionally, "VCV" syllables are represented by combining "V" and "CV" glyphs or "VC" and "CV" glyphs that have a common consonant.
+Additionally, "VCV" syllable sequences are represented by combining "V" and "CV" glyphs or "VC" and "CV" glyphs that have a common consonant.
 Thus "ap-pa" and "a-pa" are equivalent.
+This also happens in Sumerian and Akkadian.